raj-rao-rr/Investor-Inflation-Expectations/README.md

 2. Open the `/Input/options/..` file and systematically update each spreadsheet with the latest price series as follows - go to the Bloomberg tab on Excel and click the **Refresh Worksheets** icon to update the Bloomberg formulas. *Note if working on a separate server or cluster, these refreshed worksheets will need to be transferred to the designated workstation*
 3. Repeat Step 2 (above) for the files within the `/Input/swaps` folder
 4. To update the data series entitled `bloomberg_economic_releases.csv`, refer this [repo](https://github.com/raj-rao-rr/BBG-ECO-EXCEL).
 Simply transfer the `Output` series from the BBG-ECO-EXCEL project to the `Input` folder of this repo.
-5. Download the updated [Nakamura and Steinsson (2018)](http://www.columbia.edu/~jma2241/replication/NS.xlsx) shocks from Miguel Acosta's website.
+5. Download the updated [Nakamura and Steinsson (2018)](http://www.columbia.edu/~jma2241/replication/NS.xlsx) shocks from Miguel Acosta's website and rename the file as **nakamura_steinsson_shocks.xlsx**.
 In future this link may change so refer to [Emi Nakamura](https://eml.berkeley.edu/~enakamura/papers.html) personal website for further details.

 Prior to runing the `main.m` file we will need to modify a few paths to point the directory to the correct python compiler on your machine.

-1. In the `data_gather.m` file, modify the paths on line [INSERT LINE NUMBER] expressed path is of the form [compiler path] -b [script path]
+1. In the `data_gather.m` file, modify the paths on line 67 expressed path is of the form [compiler path] -b [script path]
 ```
 % e.g. compiler path with accompanying script path for the python file in lib (i.e., library) folder
 !/apps/Anaconda3-2019.03/bin/python -b '/home/../../../../Code/lib/option_remapping.py'